-If you are trying to cut down on the amount of meat your family eats, this Red Lentil Bolognese makes the perfect vegetarian meal for National Vegetarian Week!
+If you are trying to cut down on the amount of meat your family eats, this Red Lentil Bolognese makes the perfect vegetarian meal.

-I talk a lot about balance on this blog; finding the right balance for you and your family between making good nutritious food and actually serving up meals that the kids will eat; a balance between eating lots of fresh fruit and veggies and occasional sweet treats.
-I’ve also touched upon finding a balance in the amount of meat we eat as a family.
+I talk a lot about balance on this blog; finding the right balance for you and your family between making good nutritious food and actually serving up meals that the kids will eat.

-We are not vegetarians but I do make an effort to make at least two meat-free dinners a week.
-It helps to keep our grocery bills down but I believe its also very beneficial to our health and in general a little kinder to the environment.
+We are not vegetarians but I do make an effort to make a few meat-free dinners a week.
+It helps to keep our grocery bills down but I believe it’s also very beneficial to our health and in general a little kinder to the environment.

 If you are trying to cut down on the amount of meat you are eating this Red Lentil Bolognese make the perfect vegetarian meal.